-This procedure will be reviewed as often as is necessary, but at least annually in consultation with the Director of Education.
+3.1 This procedure will be reviewed as often as is necessary, but at least annually in consultation with the Director of Education.

-Appendix A: Addressing A Human Rights Concern- For Students and Families
+APPENDIX A: Addressing a Human Rights Concern - For Students and Families

-Appendix B: Addressing Human Rights Concern- For Employees
+APPENDIX B: Addressing a Human Rights Concern - For Employees

-Appendix C: Direct Reporting to the Human Rights Office (HRO)
+APPENDIX C: Direct Reporting to the Human Rights Office (HRO)

 It is encouraged that concerns and complaints be addressed promptly at the school and department levels as much as possible.
-Those bringing concerns may choose to directly contact the HRO.
+Those bringing concerns may choose to contact the HRO directly.
 In addition, a complaint may be referred to the HRO in circumstances where the matter is complex, when the matter is involves systemic discrimination and/or the matter cannot be resolved through a supervisor/manager led process because of existing or perceived power imbalances, fear of reprisal, a perception of bias or conflict of interest.
-Reports to the HRO can be done through the Human Rights Complaints Form (see also Appendix D) or by emailing the HRO at humanrights@hwdsb.on.ca.
+Reports to the HRO can be done through the Human Rights Complaints Form (Appendix D) or by emailing the HRO at hwdsb.on.ca.

-- a) On receiving a complaint or concern, the HRO will review the complaint and: - Offer the complainant a confidential consultation within five (5) business days of receiving the complaint to determine next steps, including if Early Resolution has a potential to resolve the conflict. - Initiate a preliminary threshold assessment to determine if the allegation: - i.
+- 1. Upon receiving a complaint or concern, the HRO will review the complaint and: - a.
+Offer the complainant a confidential consultation within five (5) business days of receiving the complaint to determine the next steps, including if Early Resolution has the potential to resolve the conflict. - b.
+Initiate a preliminary threshold assessment to determine if the allegation: - i.
 Is based on a protected ground and falls under Human Rights Policy. - ii.
-Involves a social area and shows that a protected ground is a factor in the allegedly adverse treatment. - Refer other complaints to be addressed through other appropriate policy or procedure. - b) After conducting the initial threshold assessment, the HRO will initiate the Early/ Alternative Resolution or the Formal Resolution process, as appropriate. - c) If the Formal Resolution (investigation) process is pursued, the HRO will assign an investigator.
+Involves a social area and shows that a protected ground is a factor in the allegedly adverse treatment. - c.
+Refer other complaints to be addressed through other appropriate policies or procedures. - 2.
+After conducting the initial threshold assessment, the HRO will initiate the Early/ Alternative Resolution or the Formal Resolution process, as appropriate. - 3.
+If the Formal Resolution (investigation) process is pursued, the HRO will assign an investigator.
 Depending on the complexity of the case, the investigator may be a member of the HRO staff or a third-party external investigator.
-An HRO staff member that was involved in an Alternative Resolution process will not serve as an investigator for the same case. - d) In consultation with the appropriate person(s) with supervisory responsibilities or Human Resource Services, the HRO will determine if any interim measures are required. - e) The HRO will not be involved in complaint management if: - i.
-The matter is clearly not based on a protected ground; - ii.
-A prior Formal Resolution process has been completed with respect to the same or substantially similar facts, the Review (Appeal) Process under 2.3 of this procedure has been completed and the complainant is still not pleased with the outcome. - b) When an agreement/settlement is reached through an Alternative/ Early Resolution process, the HRO will provide written report to all parties involved, including decision-makers to ensure the terms of the agreement will be honoured and implemented. - c) At the conclusion of an investigation, the HRO will provide all parties involved and decision-makers with the findings of the investigation in writing.
-The HRO may also provide recommendations for remedies and next steps to the decision-maker(s). - f) If the concern or complaint involves systemic discrimination, the HRO, in consultation with the Director of Education and other decision makers with supervisory responsibilities, will initiate an inquiry and/or investigation and will recommend appropriate next steps/actions.
+An HRO staff member who was involved in an Alternative Resolution process will not serve as an investigator for the same case. - 4.
+In consultation with the appropriate person(s) with supervisory responsibilities or Human Resource Services, the HRO will determine if any interim measures are required. - 5.
+The HRO will not be involved in complaint management if: - a.
+The matter is clearly not based on a protected ground. - b.
+A prior Formal Resolution process has been completed with respect to the same or substantially similar facts, the Review (Appeal) Process under 2.3 of this procedure has been completed, and the complainant is still not pleased with the outcome. - 6.
+When an agreement/settlement is reached through an Alternative/ Early Resolution process, the HRO will provide a written report to all parties involved, including decision-makers, to ensure the terms of the agreement will be honoured and implemented. - 7.
+At the conclusion of an investigation, the HRO will provide all parties involved and decision-makers with the findings of the investigation in writing.
+The HRO may also provide recommendations for remedies and next steps to the decision-maker(s).

+8. If the concern or complaint involves systemic discrimination, the HRO, in consultation with the Director of Education and other decision-makers with supervisory responsibilities, will initiate an inquiry and/or investigation and will recommend appropriate next steps/actions.